The officials are an integral part of high school sports — without whom, games would not be possible.

 High School Officiating Crew of the Month

-As part of the ongoing partnership between the NFL and NFHS, eleven NFL clubs will pilot a new initiative to recognize high school football officials during the 2023 football season.
+As part of the ongoing partnership between the NFL and NFHS, eleven NFL clubs will recognize high school football officials during the 2024 football season.

 The participating clubs will work with surrounding NFHS member state high school associations to fulfill the initiative’s mission.